salmmanfred/ccdb/readme.md

     };

-    let mut f = screen{// screen is where everything will be stored and how it should be renderd
+    let mut f = Screen{// Screen is where everything will be stored and how it should be renderd
         chars: vec!("0".to_string(),"1".to_string()),
         x: vec!(1,2),
         y: vec!(1,2),